Oleksandr Turchynov: Early life and career

 Oleksandr Turchynov was born in Dnipropetrovsk (now Dnipro).
 He graduated from the Dnipropetrovsk Metallurgical Institute in 1986, after which he worked at Kryvorizhstal, a large Ukrainian steel producer.
 From 1987 to 1990, he served as head of the agitation and propaganda division of the Dnipropetrovsk Oblast Komsomol (Communist Youth League) Committee, which was led by Serhiy Tihipko.
 Tihipko and Turchynov became political advisers of Leonid Kuchma, then head of Dnipropetrovsk-based Pivdenmash missile manufacturer.
 Kuchma and his entire team, including Tihipko and Turchynov, moved to Kyiv in 1992, after Kuchma was appointed Prime Minister.
 In 1993, Turchynov was formally appointed an advisor on economic issues to Prime Minister Kuchma.

 Turchynov is a long-time ally of Yulia Tymoshenko, another prominent Ukrainian political figure from Dnipropetrovsk.
 They used to have a common business in Dnipropetrovsk.
-In December 1993, Turchynov co-founded and became Vice President of Ukrainian Union of Industrialist and Entrepreneurs.
+In December 1993, Turchynov co-founded and became Vice President of Ukrainian Union of Industrialists and Entrepreneurs.
 In 1994, he created the political party Hromada together with Pavlo Lazarenko, a business ally of Tymoshenko.
 Turchynov was also director of the Economic Reforms Institute from January 1994 to March 1998 and was head of the Ukrainian National Academy of Sciences' Laboratory of Shadow Economy Research.